altunenes/altunenes.github.io/content/posts/cpu.md

 ## <span style="color:orange;">  Why This Matters </span>

-I created a small experiment to observe how a CPU-bound task behaves as more worker threads are added.
-Using a custom-built video processor in Rust, I processed frames with an artificial, heavy workload to see where the performance trade-offs would appear.
-The results show a clear point of diminishing returns, where adding more workers eventually hurts performance instead of helping it.

-This post presents the data from that experiment.
+I previously researched parallel video processing, which led to a discussion on the [GStreamer Discourse forums](https://discourse.gstreamer.org/t/optimizing-video-frame-processing-with-gstreamer-gpu-acceleration-and-parallel-processing/4190).
+That work inspired this separate, simplified experiment to isolate and measure CPU parallelism effects in context of video.
+Since public resources on this topic are limited, I hope these findings offer some insight.
+Video processing is complex and requires systematic testing to understand performance bottlenecks.
+This post documents my results from using a heavy, artificial workload to find the trade-offs of adding more worker threads.
 The full source code is available on [GitHub](https://github.com/altunenes/gstreamer-parallelism-study).

 ## <span style="color:orange;">  Implementation </span>